-Our business is sensitive to steel prices, which can impact our product pricing, with steel tubular prices generally having the highest degree of sensitivity.
+Our business is sensitive to steel prices, which impact a majority of our products, with steel tubular prices generally having the highest degree of sensitivity.
 While we cannot predict steel prices, we manage this risk by managing our inventory levels, including maintaining sufficient quantity on hand to meet demand, while reducing the risk of overstocking.